 The common types of paid ads include:

-• Search engine advertising (Paid Search): Google ads
+• Search engine advertising (Paid Search): Google ads, Microsoft or Bing ads

 • Social media advertising (Paid Social): Facebook ads, LinkedIn ads, TikTok ads